Akshat30/cse151Aproject/README.md

 ### Analysis and future steps:
 Essentially, while compared to model 1 model 3 has a better testing error, we don't see much improvement from model 2 to model 3.
 It seems that a random forest wasn't able to capture our data any better than the gradient booster.
 Something we would hope to implement perhaps in the future would be a parameter grid for hyperparameterization.
 However, due to time constraints we were not able to do this.
 Overall, it seems that throwing a complex model at this data didn't add much, and we will focus on the gradient booster for regression problems related to the dataset.

+## Model 4:
+This model and the following model will address the logistic side of the problem.
+Here we attempt to categorize the songs in two bins, popular and unpopular.
+This greatly simplifies the problem and works to minimize the difficulty of predicting popularity.
+Model 4 is a logistic regression model, it takes in the same data as the other models but outputs a binarized popularity value.

+## Model 5:
+This model was our attempt at building an ANN for classification.
+It takes in the scaled dataset that the other model took in.
+The layers are all dense with the following units and activation functions:
+Input: X.Shape
+Layer 2: 32 Dense Relu
+Layer 3: 16 Dense Relu
+Layer 4: 1 Dense Sigmoid

+We found this model to be a good balance of nonlinearity and nonoverfitting, which was the overarching struggle of this project.

 # Results

 ## Data Preprocessing Results